 1. Shells turn brownish too soon.
 To counter this we place another baking tray on top (resting on another oven rack).

 2. Nipples on shell surface… well if rapping the work surface didn’t work, you can use your finger to try smoothen it.

 3. Some shells are hollow inside.
 Well, after 2 more attempts at making macaron we still have no idea how to solve this.
 We suspect it’s our meringue or folding problem.
-We don’t have this problem during the macaron class.
+We didn’t encounter this problem during macaron class.